dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 description: "Changelog for the dbt Cloud application"
 ---

+## dbt Cloud v1.1.5 (August 4, 2020)

+This release adds a major new feature to the IDE: merge conflict resolution!

+It also includes changes to the job scheduler that cut the time and resource utilization significantly.

+#### Enhancements

+- Add dbt 0.17.2
+- Add dbt 0.18.0 beta 2
+- Add merge conflict resolution, a merge commit workflow, and merge abort workflow to the IDE
+- Deprecate dbt versions prior to 0.13.0
+- Refactor to cut job scheduler loop time
+- Reduce extra database calls to account table in job scheduler loop
+- [On-premises] Allow clients to disable authentication for SMTP
+- [On-premises] Allow disabling of TLS for SMTP
+- [On-premises] Making k8s access mode for IDE pods an environment variable
+- [Security] Force session cookie to be secure
+- [Internal] Make api and admin modules flake8 complaint

+#### Fixed

+- Fix incorrect usage of `region_name` in KMS client
+- Fix a call to a deprecated Github API
+- Remove extraneous billing API calls during job scheduler loop
+- Fix error where refreshing the IDE would leave running dbt processes in a bad state

+#### Internal

+- Add logging around malformed task tags for IDE queries
+- Preserve artifacts for each run step
+- Add status message to run info in backend
+- Add extra debug logs to dbt run

 ## dbt Cloud v1.1.4 (July 21, 2020)

 This release dramatically speeds up the job scheduler.
 It adds a new